JoshuaKGoldberg/JoshuaKGoldberg/README.md

 ### Emojis

-I also have an interest in making web apps more delightful These projects will help you add emoji delighters to your page quickly.
+I also have an interest in making web apps more delightful.
+These projects will help you add emoji delighters to your page quickly.

 <!-- markdownlint-disable sentences-per-line -->